Eight governance gaps. Eight modules.

-Consulting firms charge $15,000–$50,000 for manual Copilot readiness assessments that take 4–6 weeks.
+Consulting firms charge $15,000-$50,000 for manual Copilot readiness assessments that take 4-6 weeks.
 Compass Copilot Readiness Assessment automates the entire process in hours.
-It scans your tenant using Microsoft Graph APIs to enumerate every SharePoint site permission, detect "Everyone except external users" access grants, catalog sharing links by type, identify sites missing sensitivity labels, flag stale content and inactive sites, and enumerate guest user access patterns.
+Python Azure Functions use Microsoft Graph API and the SharePoint REST API to enumerate every SharePoint site permission, detect "Everyone except external users" access grants, catalog sharing links by type, identify sites missing sensitivity labels, flag stale content and inactive sites, and enumerate guest user access patterns.

 - Detection of "Everyone except external users" claims across all site collections